 Royal Card Access Only is implemented as a precautionary measure to prevent a potential threat from gaining entry to University Buildings.
-This measure is not a Lockdown.
-There are no restrictions on movement throughout campus.
+This measure is not a Lockdown- There are not restrictions on movement throughout campus.
 Classes and University business will continue under a normal schedule unless directed otherwise.